flipkart-incubator/hbase-orm/README.md

 ## Using this library for DDL operations
 The provided `HBAdmin` class helps you programatically create/delete tables.

-You may instantiate the class using `Connection` object:
+You may instantiate the class using `Connection` or `AsyncConnection` object:

 ```java
 import org.apache.hadoop.hbase.client.Connection;